eighty20results/e20r-sequences/README.txt

 * Feature: Widget containing excerpt from most recently available post in a sequence (by user ID)

 = 2.0 =
 * Major refactor of plugin.
-Moved anything sequence specific into the PMProSequence class.
+Moved anything sequence related into the PMProSequence class.
 * Feature: Sequence metabox in post (allows assignment of sequence & delay within post/page editor)
 * Fix: Only send alert for the current post in the sequence.
-* Fix:
+* Fix: Show list of posts for the actual sequence being displayed (